nervosnetwork/ckb/rpc/README.md

 *   [`PoolRejectedTransactionByOutputsValidator (-1102)`](#error-poolrejectedtransactionbyoutputsvalidator) - The transaction is rejected by the validator specified by `outputs_validator`.
 If you really want to send transactions with advanced scripts, please set `outputs_validator` to “passthrough”.

-*   [`PoolRejectedTransactionByIllTransactionChecker (-1103)`](#error-poolrejectedtransactionbyilltransactionchecker) - Pool rejects some transactions which seem contain invalid VM instructions.
-See the issue link in the error message for details.

 *   [`PoolRejectedTransactionByMinFeeRate (-1104)`](#error-poolrejectedtransactionbyminfeerate) - The transaction fee rate must be greater than or equal to the config option `tx_pool.min_fee_rate`.

 *   [`PoolRejectedTransactionByMaxAncestorsCountLimit (-1105)`](#error-poolrejectedtransactionbymaxancestorscountlimit) - The ancestors count must be greater than or equal to the config option `tx_pool.max_ancestors_count`.